Into the Fog: Evaluating Robustness of Multiple Object Tracking: Introduction

 \section{Introduction}

 Multiple object tracking (MOT) plays a core role in providing situation awareness for intelligent video surveillance systems, smart city technologies and autonomous driving.
 Driven by advancements in computer vision and deep learning, MOT methods have achieved remarkable results when trained and evaluated on current benchmarks~\cite{motsurvey, motchallenge, KITTI, nuscenes, waymo}.
-However, these benchmarks primarily consist of clear scenarios, overlooking performance degradation under adverse atmospheric conditions, including fog and fog-similar phenomena such as haze, dust, and smoke.
+However, these benchmarks primarily consist of clear weather scenarios, overlooking performance degradation under adverse atmospheric conditions, including fog and fog-like phenomena such as haze, dust, and smoke.
 To the best of our knowledge, no comprehensive work is available that extensively analyzes the robustness of MOT methods to such challenges.
 Moreover, only a limited number of appropriate datasets exist \cite{rainrendersite, motsynth, nuscenesfog}, which are, however, still insufficient and do not cover the full range of fog intensity.

-Collecting and annotating new data is time-consuming and resource-intensive, especially under adverse atmospheric conditions, with the aim of capturing the full diversity of natural phenomena.
-Furthermore, data protection laws in many countries may raise privacy concerns due to the potential collection of sensitive data.
-To overcome these challenges, we leverage the extensive availability of MOT datasets captured in clear conditions and introduce a pipeline for photorealistic fog simulation (smoke for indoor scenes) in real-world images at various intensity levels.
+Collecting and annotating new data is time-consuming and labor-intensive, especially under adverse atmospheric conditions.
+Moreover, data protection laws in many countries may raise privacy concerns due to potential collection of sensitive data.
+To overcome these challenges, we utilize existing clear MOT datasets and generate photorealistic fog (smoke for indoor scenes) of various intensity levels.
+The approach of simulating adverse conditions in real-world clear images has been successfully demonstrated in various computer vision tasks such as image classification~\cite{3dcommoncorruptions, commoncorruptions, augmix, albumentations}, object detection~\cite{rainrender, nuscenesfog} and semantic segmentation~\cite{foggycityscape}.
+However, its application to the MOT domain has remained unexplored.